Adult Gerontology Nurse Practitioner (AGNP)

 - Diagnoses and treats common acute health care problems such as illnesses, infections, and injuries

 - Evaluates the effectiveness of a patient's treatment plan and makes changes to plan if needed

-Employment of advanced practice nurses, a segment that includes nurse practitioners, is projected to grow 26 percent from 2018 to 2028, much faster than the average for all occupations in the U.S. This expected growth can be attributed primarily to a large aging population and an increased emphasis on preventative care in the healthcare industry.
+Employment of advanced practice registered nurses, a segment that includes nurse practitioners, is projected to grow 26 percent from 2018 to 2028, much faster than the average for all occupations in the U.S. This expected growth can be attributed primarily to a large aging population and an increased emphasis on preventative care in the healthcare industry.